samincgs/pokemon-stats-visualization/README.md

 #### `test_project.py`

-The `test_project.py` file contains all the unit tests for the core functions in the main script.
+This file contains all the unit tests for the core functions in the main script.
 It uses the **pytest** framework to test each function responsible for extracting and transforming the data.
 For each of the four main extraction functions, I wrote two tests: one where the input DataFrame contains fewer than 10 entries, and one where it contains more than 10.
 This is important because most of the extraction functions are designed to return the top 8 or 10 items, depending on the specific logic.
 By testing both edge cases, I ensured that the functions behave correctly regardless of the size of the input data.

 ## Conclusion